nikvuk92/1MB335/Lab3.md

 ### Tiling

+We are going to skip this step for today's exercize.
+But definitely read through it and try to understand the basic framework of why it is done.

 You now need to connect the different contigs in your file to create a continuous circular sequence.
 This is the step called 'tiling'.
 Your contigs may come from different strands (+ or -).
 You won't be able to connect a contig from the + strand to a contig from the - strand.
 Thus the first step of the tiling is to obtain the reverse-complement for each of your contigs.
 You can do that by visiting this [webpage](https://www.bioinformatics.org/sms/rev_comp.html).
 Alternatively, you can use the script that you wrote during session 2 (Question 3).

 If you use the web tool: Paste your contig sequence into the search box and reverse-complement it.
 Now add that new sequence to your fasta file (do not forget to add an informative header!).
 Repeat for each of your contigs.

 ## Part 2 - working on your study species

 This is the step when you start to work with one of the four species that you were assigned at the beginning of the class (see Table 1 below, left column).
-If you forgot which species you were supposed to work with,check under groups in Studium.
+If you forgot which species you were supposed to work with, check under groups in Studium.

+Again, as this is part of the tiling step, you are not required to do any of it, but instead try to grasp the steps below and how they would look like if we were doing tiling.
+Just by reading and opening the links should be enough for you need to answer the questions 8 - 10.
+(You go back to the actual work after question 10).

 For this exercise, you can imagine that you are the first researcher working with the mitochondria of a newly sequenced organism.
 Your task is to figure out where all the important protein-coding genes, tRNAs, and rRNAs.
 Since this is the first time someone is working with this species there is nothing known but you can use a closely related species that is already sequences as a reference to fill in the blanks.

 You are ready to connect the different contigs!
-For that, you will use another resource: short reads data from an individual of your species of interest.
+For that, you would use another resource: short reads data from an individual of your species of interest.
 Indeed, there may be gaps between the contigs that you have now.
 To get a continuous molecule, you need to fill these gaps.
 This is schematized in Figure 1.

 ![](Figures/Figure_Tiling_Pogodaetal.png)

 ***Figure 3: An illustration of tiling.** Let’s say you have three assembled contigs that you have identified as mitochondrial: Node 12, Node 26, and Node 83 (black lines).
 You will use reads from the .fastq file (purple lines) to bridge the gap between these three contigs.
 The blue lines are the sequence that you identified and used to attach the respective contigs to each other for a complete, but not yet circularized mitochondrial genome.
 Taken from Pogoda et al. A guide to organellar genome assembly and annotation.*

-Your task now is to select a library of short reads for an individual of your species of interest.
+Your task now would be to select a library of short reads for an individual of your species of interest.
 A good place to find that is NCBI.
 So, open the start page of NCBI again.
 In the 'All Databases' drop-down menu, choose 'SRA'.
 'SRA' is short for Sequence Read Archive.

 **Question 8.** Search for your species of interest.
 How many results do you get?